upcmd/updocs-content/logs/c0108_vvvvv.md

     scope[local] merged: {
-      "jerry": "this is jerry in task scope",
+      "tom": "this is tom",
-      "tom": "this is tom"
+      "jerry": "this is jerry in task scope"
     }

-    cranky_noyce7: overall final exec vars:
+    elated_hopper8: overall final exec vars:

     (*core.Cache)({
       "tom": "this is tom",